avanwart/kommunity/README.md

 ---
 ### Deployment

+- Create a Web.config.Release file in the directory of the Web.config with override settings for your deployment.
 - Get a Windows Server 2012 instance
 - Set up Web Deploy ('Web Deploy for Hosting Servers' from Web Platform Installer)
 - Set up the application directory with the correct permissions to deploy to it